yunmingxiao/academic-kickstart/content/publication/26NSDI-DDoS/index.md

 publication_topics: ["0", "1"]

 # Publication name and optional abbreviated publication name.
-publication: In *NSDI'26* #In Proceedings of the *ACM on Measurement and Analysis of Computing Systems*
+publication: In Proceedings of *23rd USENIX Symposium on Networked Systems Design and Implementation*.
-publication_short: In *NSDI'26*
+publication_short: NSDI'26
 # note: <b style='color:red;'>Best Paper Award!</b>

 abstract: "Defending against Distributed Denial-of-Service (DDoS) attacks is a critical priority for cloud providers, who must manage ever-growing volumes of both benign and malicious traffic.
 While state-of-the-art DDoS detection systems leverage programmable devices to process traffic at hundreds of Gbps to Tbps on a single machine, large-scale cloud providers often handle traffic at scales approaching 100 Tbps.
 This massive volume -- two orders of magnitude higher than the traffic handled by existing systems -- motivates us to implement distributed processing across multiple servers, where new challenges are present.
 Specifically, naive load-balancing strategies lead to imbalanced traffic distribution and severe performance bottlenecks, while function offloading to programmable devices must balance flexibility and adaptability.
 In this paper, we present Canopy, a scalable DDoS detection system designed to overcome these challenges.
 Canopy features a dynamic load-balancing mechanism that adapts to fluctuating traffic patterns, ensuring balanced distribution across detection servers despite the mix of mice and elephant flows.
 Additionally, it employs a traffic compression technique at the programmable switch to significantly reduce per-server workload.
 These innovations enable Canopy to scale to over 100,Tbps in real-world deployments.
 Successfully deployed in production, Canopy has demonstrated its effectiveness in mitigating large-scale DDoS attacks. "